 Social security in most of Canada consists of the Canada Pension Plan (CPP) and Employment Insurance (EI), with the exception of Quebec.
-Contributions to the CPP and EI come in at rates of 5.7% and 1.58%, respectively.
+Contributions to the CPP and EI come in at rates of 5.95% and 1.63%, respectively for employees.
 Maximum limits regarding the income that is applicable for contributions are present for both.

 Additionally, corresponding tax credits that help offset the burden of social security contributions, up to certain limits, also exist.
 These can be applied on both the federal and provincial level.

 Resident status and income tax in Canada

 Residents are subject to Canadian income tax on worldwide income while non-residents are subject to Canadian income tax only on Canada-sourced income.
 Individuals that are resident in Canada for only part of a year are taxed only on worldwide income during the period with which they were resident.

 When determining whether or not an individual is considered to be a resident, many factors are examined.
 Some factors include having a fixed abode in Canada, maintaining an abode in Canada, having a spouse and dependents living in Canada, social and business ties, membership in organizations, driver licenses, vehicle registrations, medical insurance, etc. All these and more are considered when determining residence.

 In the unlikely scenario where none of the factors exist, individuals can still be considered residents if they stay 183 days or more in a calendar year.

 To see details about provincial and territorial income tax, scroll down to the additional provinces and territories section and click on a region.
 Alternatively, fill in your before tax salary into our calculator at the top of page, select a province or territory, and click calculate.
 Upon doing so, this page will automatically update to show details about your selected region.

 For sales tax, please visit our Canada Sales Tax Rates and Calculator page.